suparna3002biswas/Fashion_Recommendation/README.md

                           iii) Xception

 Then we are doing sof voting ensemble with these 3 models and it recommends the correct occasion and similar images from uploaded user image.
+And, additionally our recommendation system shows images based on user choice occasion.

 Here, we have made a dataset with real time images used it in our project.